jordanrobinson/blog/_posts/2017-06-26-net-core-circleci.md

 ## Setting It All Up

-So to combine the CircleCI and .Net Core, let's look at my yaml file that I ended up with, and then go through it line by line:
+So to combine CircleCI and .Net Core, let's look at my yaml file that I ended up with, and then go through it line by line:

 {% gist 115b770b16d17ce9f73f9076efd5af9a %}